The basic income experiment concluded at the end of 2018

 Benefits for unemployed jobseekers

-If TE Services imposes a mandatory waiting period on you before the end of 2018, that may prevent you from getting unemployment benefits even after the basic income experiment has ended.
+If TE Services has imposed a mandatory waiting period on you before the end of 2018, that may prevent you from getting unemployment benefits even after the basic income experiment has ended.
 A waiting period may be imposed if you quit or decline work, turn down an offer to participate in an employment-promoting service or end it prematurely, or do not comply with the terms of your employment plan.
 Being employed, self-employed or a student may also affect your eligibility for unemployment benefits.
-It is important to contact Kela or the TE Services before the basic income experiment ends so that the specifics of your situation can be looked at in more detail.
+It is important to contact Kela or the TE Services so that the specifics of your situation can be looked at in more detail.

 Under the terms of the activation model for unemployment benefits, you can qualify for full unemployment benefits if you meet specific criteria for activity.
 Your activity is monitored in payment periods consisting of 65 days.
 You meet the criteria if you complete at least 18 hours of paid employment, earn at least 241 euros by self-employment or spend at least 5 days in employment-promoting services arranged by the TE Services during the 65-day period.